 - intellectual disability, slow development and difficulties with communication, coordination, motor skills and learning

 - behavioural and emotional features such as aggression, anxiety, shyness and repetitive speech

 - physical symptoms such as weak muscles and joints, a heart murmur and a high palate

 Fragile X syndrome diagnosis

 A diagnosis of Fragile X can be made at any age, by doing a blood test.
-This test can show whether or not you are affected by Fragile X, and whether or not you are a genetic carrier.
+This test can show whether or not someone is affected by Fragile X or whether they are a genetic carrier.

 If you or your partner have Fragile X or are a carrier, and are expecting a baby, you might be able to get a pre-natal test to find out whether your baby will be affected.